How do I check my coding notice?

 C. You have another job or receive a state or occupational pension.

-Your employer should also ask questions about whether or not you have a student loan and if so, whether you have a Plan 1, Plan 2 or both types of loan.
+Your employer should also ask questions about whether or not you have a student loan and if so, whether you have a Plan 1, Plan 2, postgraduate loan or a mixture of types of loan.
 This refers to whether you are obliged to start repaying your student loan and whether your employer should make deductions from your wages.
 So if you are still studying, it is unlikely to apply to you.
 If you are paying the Student Loan Company directly, which may be the case if you have almost completed repaying your loan, then do not inform your employer that you have a loan otherwise you will end up repaying too much.
-We cover this in more detail on our student loans section on our sister website, Tax Guide for Students website.
+We cover this in more detail in our student loans section on our sister website, Tax Guide for Students.

 Depending on your answers to the new starter questions, your employer will use one of the following PAYE codes: